Dwight, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $56,543, and the median income for a family was $72,072.
 Males had a median income of $41,458 versus $31,290 for females.
 The per capita income for the village was $30,753.
 About 12.0% of families and 15.4% of the population were below the poverty line, including 23.1% of those under age 18 and 12.9% of those age 65 or over.

 Government and infrastructure

 The Illinois Department of Corrections Dwight Correctional Center, which closed in 2013, was in Nevada Township in an unincorporated area in Livingston County, near Dwight.
 The correctional center housed the State of Illinois female death row.

+Dwight is served by the Amtrak Lincoln Service between Chicago and St. Louis along the Alton, later GM&O main line.